devict/announcements/README.md

 Recurring monthly donations around **$99** from 19 donors (<2% of #general).

 * Meetup Group
-* The Labor Party membership
+* The Groover Labs membership

 Donate through [devict.org/support](http://devict.org/support)
 Or, we are now on Amazon Smile!